ORFLEM/Hyprland-Sunrise/readme.md

 added support wide monitors (16:9) <br />
 if you have use wide (16:9) live wallpaper on ultrawide monitors (21:9) you have use in waybar change_live_bgz, in hyprland exec-once = ... (zoom 0.43) <br />
 added support change themes <br />
+fix shadow conflict <br />
+fix underline colors <br />

 ##  📥 Installation
 > [!IMPORTANT]
-> You need install: hyprbars, hyprspace, waybar, swaync, wlogout, wofi, blueman, playerctl, cava, mpvpaper, swaybg, NetworkManager-tui, chiphist, pulseaudio and two fonts: fira code nerd and mononoki.
+> You need install: hyprbars, waybar, swaync, wlogout, wofi, blueman, playerctl, cava, mpvpaper, swaybg, NetworkManager-tui, chiphist, pulseaudio and two fonts: fira code nerd and mononoki.
 Different, you won't be able to fully use this configuration!

 ## 📄 info: